hello-robot/stretch_install/docs/robot_install.md

 ## Run the new robot installation script

-Login to the `hello-robot` user account on your new Ubuntu partition, open a terminal, and install git:
+Login to the `hello-robot` user account on your new Ubuntu partition, open a terminal, and run:

 ```bash
 sudo apt update